-2.1 Memory-based CF
+2.2 Memory-based Collaborative Filtering

-In memory-based CF algorithms the entire user-item matrix is used to generate a prediction.
+In memory-based Collaborative Filtering algorithms, also known as Neighborhood Models, the entire user-item matrix is used to generate a prediction.
 Generally, given a new user for which we want to obtain the prediction, the set of items to suggest are computed looking at similar users.
 This strategy is typically referred to as user-based recommendation.
 Alternatively, in the item-based recommendation strategy, one computes the most similar items for the items that have been already purchased by the active user, and then aggregates those items to form the final recommendation.
-There are many different proposal on how to aggregate the information provided by similar users/items (see [7] for a good survey).
-We focus on the simple weighted sum strategy.
-A deeper analysis of this simple strategy allows us to highlight an interesting duality that exists between user-based and item-based recommendation algorithms.
+There are many different proposal on how to aggregate the information provided by similar users/items (see [11] for a good survey).
+However, most of them are tailored to classical recommendation systems and they are not promptly compliant with the implicit feedback setting where only binary relevance values are available.
+More importantly, computing the neirest neighbors requires the computation of similarities for every pair of users or songs.
+This is simply infeasible in our domain given the huge size of the datasets involved.
+So, we propose to use a simple weighted sum strategy the considers positive information only.
+A deeper analysis of this simple strategy will allows us to highlight an interesting duality which exists between user-based and item-based recommendation algorithms.

-In the user-based type of recommendation, the scoring function, on the basis of which the recommendation is made, is computed by that is, the score obtained on an item for a target user is proportional to the similarities between the target user u and other users v that have purchased the item i ($v \in \mathcal{U}(i)$).
+In the user-based type of recommendation, the scoring function, on the basis of which the recommendation is made, is computed by that is, the score obtained on an item for a target user is proportional to the similarities between the target user u and other users v that have purchased the item i ($v \in U(i)$).
 This score will be higher for items which are often rated by similar users.

-$$h{ui}^{U} = \sum{v \in \mathcal{U}} f(w{uv}) r{vi} = \sum{v \in \mathcal{U}(i)} f(w{uv}),$$ and hence, the score is proportional to the similarities between item i and other items already purchased by the user u ($j \in \mathcal{I}(u)$).
+$$h{ui}^U = \sum{v \in \mathcal{U}} f(w{uv}) r{vi} = \sum{v \in \mathcal{U}(i)} f(w{uv}),$$ and hence, the score is proportional to the similarities between item i and other items already purchased by the user u ($j \in \mathcal{I}(u)$).

-On the other hand, within a item-based type of recommendation [3, 6], the target item i is associated with a score
+On the other hand, within a item-based type of recommendation [5, 10], the target item i is associated with a score